-In closing this paper, I would like to express my heartfelt gratitude to Dr. Yoshihiro KOBAYASHI, former professor of Sojo University and current president of Como-Techno Co., Ltd. in Nagasaki, Japan.
+In closing this paper, we would like to express my heartfelt gratitude to Dr. Yoshihiro KOBAYASHI, former professor of Sojo University and current president of Como-Techno Co., Ltd. in Nagasaki, Japan.
 He always gave warm encouragement to the author's research and recommended that this study should be published in English.
-We are greatly inspired by the vigorous academic spirit with which he writes about the results of his research in books ^{(56)~(58)}.
+We are greatly inspired by the vigorous academic spirit with which he writes about the results of his research in books(55)~(57).

-I then would like to communicate my deepest gratitude to my late teacher, Pr.
-Masato $KURIHARA^{(59)\sim(61)}$, who cordially taught me the theory of "Hydrostatics of Ships" with detailed figures and formulas on the blackboard when I was a 1st year undergraduate student and learned my 1st specialized subject of naval architecture in the College of Naval Architecture of Nagasaki in Japan.
-Therefore, I am following the appearance of my teacher at that time from more than 40 years ago as an exemplary example, when I currently lecture Hydrostatics of Floating Bodies and Theory of Ship Stability to 2nd year students at my university^{(38),(39)}.
+Finally from the 1st author(40), let me express the following thanks.
+I would like to communicate my deepest gratitude to my late teacher, Pr.
+Masato KURIHARA(58)~(60), who cordially taught me the theory of "Hydrostatics of Ships" with detailed figures and formulas on the blackboard when I was a 1st year undergraduate student and learned my 1st specialized subject of naval architecture in the College of Naval Architecture of Nagasaki in Japan.
+Therefore, I am following the appearance of my teacher at that time from more than 40 years ago as an exemplary example, when I currently lecture Hydrostatics of Floating Bodies and Theory of Ship Stability to 2nd year students at my university(38),(39).